reinout/tools/README.rst

 Now install pipx, tools and dotfiles and checkouts and local dev installs::

   cd ~/zelf/tools
-  make linux  # or make osx!
+  make install

-Note: I installed flake8 also with "pip install flake8" because that helps emacs' flycheck to pick it up.
+Note: the makefile also functions as a documentation on what I brew-install and pipx-install.

 Extra OSX install notes